OpenDSA/OpenDSA/RST/en/Background/Logarithms.rst

 Notes
 -----

-.. [#] These properties are the idea behind the slide rule
+.. [#] These properties are the idea behind the slide rule.
        Adding two numbers can be viewed as joining two lengths together and measuring their combined length.
        Multiplication is not so easily done.